 This article is the first in a two part serial that discusses the future technology implications for incumbent corporates in the Insurance Industry.
 We establish a strategic framework that includes Portfolio Management and then discuss some strategic approaches to engage with technology partners and resources.

-DEALING WITH DISTRIBUTION IN THE INSURANCE INDUSTRY.
+DEALING WITH DISRUPTION IN THE INSURANCE INDUSTRY.

 In this article, we consider the necessary constraints of regulation and how that levels the playing field between technology start-ups and existing banks.
 We also look at the decision facing legacy systems and what “Digital” means for Banks.
 Having “Digital” is not sufficient though; being “Agile” is required too, which means we look at the “Agile” way of working and the attendant cultural issues that will inevitably face a corporate organization.